Stremio/stremio-addons/README.md

 # stremio-addons
-An Add-ons system that works like an RPC system, however it allows to chain multiple Add-ons for an end-point and it automatically selects which addon to handle the call, depending on the arguments and the priority of add-ons.
+An Add-ons system that works like an RPC system, however it allows to **chain multiple Add-ons** and it automatically selects which addon to handle the call, depending on the arguments and the priority of add-ons (e.g. get a stream).
+You can also issue calls to all Add-ons and aggregate results (e.g. search metadata).

 #### Provides